Médine (rapper): Origins and youth

-His father, born in Kabylie, arrived in France when he was four years old.
+His father, born in Algeria, arrived in France when he was four years old.
 He worked as an employee in a packaging company and is a semi-professional boxer then trainer.
 His mother was born in France.
 A stay-at-home mother, she then became a childminder.
 Médine grew up in Le Havre, in Caucriauville.

 Médine France and tour

 In May 2022, Médine released his album Médine France on 13 May and announced a tour of France.
 The tour will begin at festivals on 4 June and will notably pass through the Casino of Paris on 19 October 2022.